 Every part of the Rottie denotes power from the muscular neck to the exceptionally deep chest to the long and strong shoulders.
-A Rottie has driving strength from the hindquarters which gives him a long-reaching, springy gait.
+A Rottie has driving strength from the hindquarters which give him a long-reaching, springy gait.

 A Rottie is slightly longer than he is tall and does his best work at the trot.
 His tail is usually docked short where permitted.
 A natural Rottie tail is long, has plumes, and follows a sickle curve not quite over the back.

 Rottweilers are always black and tan.
 They have no white markings and no saddle pattern.
 Rust to mahogany markings must be in a stereotypical pattern as points above the eyes, on the cheeks and chest, under the tail, and on the lower legs.

 Size and Appearance of Blue Heeler

 Blue Heelers weigh from 35 to 50 pounds.
 They stand 17 to 20 inches tall with females usually being slightly smaller than males.